A comprehensive guide to the best food in Thailand.

 Regional Differences in Thai Cuisine

-Thai cuisine varies in different parts of the country, so it is helpful to brush up on your knowledge of the country’s geography and how the food changes.
+Thai food varies in different parts of the country, so it is helpful to brush up on your knowledge of the country’s geography and how the food changes.

 Food in Northern Thailand is the least spicy.
 The flavours tend to be a bit mild, and dried spices are more common than fresh, intense spices.